-The Morro Bay Winter Bird Festival is a yearly eco-tourism event promoting an understanding and appreciation of birds and other wildlife and an awareness of environmental and conservation issues of the Central Coast, while contributing to the well-being of the Morro Bay community.
-The event is sponsored by the Morro Coast Audubon Society in collaboration with California State Parks, the Central Coast State Parks Association, and the City of Morro Bay.
+The Morro Bay Bird Festival is a yearly ecotourism event promoting an understanding and appreciation of birds and other wildlife and an awareness of environmental and conservation issues of the Central Coast, while contributing to the well-being of the Morro Bay community.

-Each year the Festival has grown to include more events and to attract more participants ... over 550 people attended the 20th annual event in 2016.
+Each year the Festival has grown to include more events and to attract more participants (over 800 in 2024)

 Morro Bay and the surrounding area is an idea spot for avid birders.
 Located on the Pacific Flyway, Morro Bay is a Globally Important Bird Area and a designated State and National Estuary.
-Morro Coast Audubon Society always ranks in the top five for the Audubon Christmas Bird Count.
-As in most years, over 200 different bird species were spotted during the 2014 Festival.
+Morro Coast Audubon Society ranks in the top five for the yearly Audubon Christmas Bird Count.
+In most years, over 200 different bird species are spotted during the Festival.
 Check out the drop down menu below to view previous festivals bird sightings.

-The 2017 Festival will have over 130 events including Nature Track events-- events include field trips, workshops, presentations and Special Events.
-All-day and half-day tours take participants to a wide variety of habitats, including deep water pelagic, oak woodland and riparian, wetland and estuary, and the unique grassland habitat of the Carrizo Plain.
+All-day and half-day trips take participants to a wide variety of habitats, including deep water pelagic, oak woodland and riparian, wetland and estuary, and the unique grassland habitat of the Carrizo Plain.
 Workshops cover a vast array of topics ranging from beginner birding classes to gull identification and a new workshop on bats.
-Volunteers have organized a packed Saturday "Family Day", which is open to the public and does not require pre-registration.